artainmo/web-development/other/kubernetes/README.md

 The application status is initially in 'OutOfSync' state since the application has yet to be deployed.
 To sync (deploy) the application, run: `argocd app sync <nameApp>`.
 This command retrieves the manifests from the repository and performs a kubectl apply of the manifests, meaning it creates the associated kubernetes objects.
 The app is now running.

 ##### Automate synchronization
-Finally, the main goal of Argo CD is to automatically synchronize the git repo with kubernetes' running app.
+Finally, the main goal of Argo CD is to automatically synchronize the git repo with kubernetes' running app to allow [continuous delivery/deployment](https://github.com/artainmo/WebDevelopment/tree/main/other/DevOps#CICD-pipelines).
 This is possible using the following commands:<br>
 <pre>
 argocd app set will --sync-policy automated #Once git repo is changed with new push, our running will-app will mirror that. argocd app set will --auto-prune --allow-empty #If resources are removed in git repo those resources will also be removed inside our running will-app, even if that means the app becomes empty.